 Conservation efforts have largely missed the diverse habitats of lowlands and productive soils.
-Among fertile limestone valleys, 51 acres are converted for every one secured for nature.
+Among fertile limestone valleys, 51 acres are converted for every one secured for nature; among floodplains the ratio is 11:1.
 In contrast, on acidic granite and steep slopes we have secured more land than we have converted.